 In This Article:

 How Forward Head Posture Stresses the Lower Cervical Vertebrae

 The lower part of the neck, just above the shoulders, is particularly vulnerable to pain caused by forward head posture.
 The lower cervical vertebrae, including C5, C6, and C7, already handle the most load from the weight of the head.
 As the head is held further forward, this load only increases.

-With forward head posture, some studies suggest that the compressive forces typically increase the most at the C4-C5 and C5-6 spinal levels.6 The intervertebral discs and facet joints at these spinal levels may be subject to additional shearing forces with the vertebrae being pulled in different directions relative to one another, as well as repetitive traumas that can cause pain and other symptoms.
+With forward head posture, some studies suggest that the compressive forces typically increase the most at the C4-C5 and C5-6 spinal levels.
+1 Gray JC, Grimsby O. Interrelationship of the spine, rib cage, and shoulder.
+In: Donatelli RA.
+Physical Therapy of the Shoulder.
+5th ed.
+London: Churchill Livingstone; 2012: 87-130.
+The intervertebral discs and facet joints at these spinal levels may be subject to additional shearing forces with the vertebrae being pulled in different directions relative to one another, as well as repetitive traumas that can cause pain and other symptoms.

 While the lower cervical spine may experience greater loads with forward head posture, it should also be noted that compressive forces are increased on all of the discs and joints throughout the cervical spine.
 Furthermore, the specific cervical levels that experience the largest increase in compressive loads can vary from person to person.

 As the body naturally ages, it is normal for some degenerative spinal changes to occur.
 Long-term forward head posture, however, may increase the risk for accelerated degenerative spinal changes, such as: